European Pay Transparency Directive Tracker

 Ireland

-Key provisions: Two-bill strategy: (1) Equality (Miscellaneous Provisions) Bill covering salary ranges in job ads and salary history ban, (2) standalone Pay Transparency Bill (General Scheme not yet published).
+Key provisions (expected): Two-bill strategy: (1) Equality (Miscellaneous Provisions) Bill covering salary ranges in job ads and salary history ban (pre-legislative scrutiny completed October 2025), (2) standalone Pay Transparency Bill (General Scheme not yet published).
 Pay secrecy clauses prohibited.
 Reporting for 50+ employees.
 Joint pay assessment where gap exceeds 5%.
-Ireland was fined €1.54M by CJEU in August 2025 for missing the Work-life Balance Directive deadline.
+No Heads of Bill published yet.

 Our local partner